BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/tensorflowLinearApp/instructions.md

 With these points `(-1, 10), (1, 2), (3, -6), (5, -14)` we *expect* that the slope will be -4.

+Q6.
 What is the minimum amount of repetitions needed to get the correct slope from the algorithm?
+In other words... how many epochs were needed for the loss to reach 0.000000?

 ## Question 7